panoptic-labs/docs/research/2024-07-22-reverse-gamma-scalping/2024-07-22-reverse-gamma-scalping.md

 ### Variance Risk Premium

-The VRP is a phenomenon where IV tends to be priced higher than (RV).
+The VRP is a phenomenon where IV tends to be priced higher than RV.
 The cause may be from options sellers and market makers demanding a surcharge for the asymmetric downside risk profile they undertake through the sale of de facto insurance contracts.

 The formula for the VRP below tends to arrive at a negative value with most inputs.